timpugh/timpugh/README.md

 ## About Me

-I'm a **Designated Support Engineer & Lambda Subject Matter Expert** at **Amazon Web Services**, with a Bachelor's degree in Computer Science.
+I'm a **Domain Specialist Engineer & Lambda Subject Matter Expert** at **Amazon Web Services**, with a Bachelor's degree in Computer Science.
 I specialize in helping enterprise customers architect, troubleshoot, and optimize their AWS environments.

 ---